mcjkurz/qhchina/docs/qhchina_docs/preprocessing/index.md

 - **spaCy**: A powerful NLP library with Chinese language support
   - Requires installing spaCy and a Chinese model: `pip install spacy && python -m spacy download zh_core_web_sm`
   - Supports POS filtering and other advanced features
-  - Slower but more accurate
+  - Slower but more accurate for complex NLP tasks

+- **Jieba**: A popular Chinese text segmentation library
+  - Requires installing Jieba: `pip install jieba`
+  - Faster processing speed, especially for large volumes of text
+  - Simpler to use with good accuracy for most use cases

 ### SpacySegmenter